z6zhai1012/UART_TR-RR/README.md

 # UART_TR-RR

-This design is done without using FSM.
+This design is done without concerns of connecting to APB protocol.

 1. UART Transmitter and Receiver Implementation along with reference designs and testbenches.
 2. Simulation waveform screenshots are provided.